V5NEXT/WineQuality/06_README.txt

 The Time for Sequential Execution :

+Sequential Execution time 897.229100227356s
+Sequential Execution time Classification 34.427135944366455s Sequential Execution time Regression 862.8019642829895s

 ## Running the code

-There are basically two interesting modes to run the source code.
-To run the data exploration, navigate to AMLS_SS22/src and execute "python3 05_Paralell.py EDA", which will generate plots and the summary statistics.

-To run the ML pipeline, navigate to AMLS_SS22/src and execute either "python3 05_Paralell.py seq" (for sequential mode) or "python3 05_Paralell.py par 5" (for paralell mode, where 5 indicates the number of cores that should be used).
+To run the code(through sequential) head on to Project Folder and run python .\05_Parallel.py (the plots are commented) to check the run time.

+To run the visualization part run python .\01_DataPrep.py (after uncommenting function evaluating_dataset())

 ## Scoring and evaluation

 We reached a classification accuracy of 0.9515384615384616 for predicting the wine type and a MSE of 0.4726 for predicting the wine quality.